svalinn/DAGMC/doc/contribute/devtheory.rst

 corresponds to the Cubit ID.
 As a result, the set of global IDs does not necessarily have to be contiguous.
 During setup, the global ID is tagged on the entity set.
 The second method is to identify by index.
 This is an ordinal numerical reference for each volume or surface in the geometry.
+It is important to note that index starts from one (not zero).
 The third method is to identify by the entity handle of the entity set.
 The entity handle is assigned by MOAB and is not necessarily contiguous.